ajh/speaky_csv/README.md

 CSV
 ```

 Notice the empty id column.
-This tells speaky csv that the operation is
+This tells Speaky that the operation is
 a create.
 The file can be imported like this:

 ```ruby